 Does your library have a large collection of Japanese language materials?

 Yes, our East Asian Library has a collection of more than 120,000 Japanese language books in the permanent collection and subscribes to more than 200 Japanese journals.
 Our East Asian library is one of the largest in the nation and is part of Hillman Library with a holding of more than 7.5 million titles.

 Where can I go to find more information about Pitt’s Japanese Language Program?

 Come and visit us!
 You’re welcome to observe our classes.
-We are on the 7th floor of the Old Engineering Hall (3943 O'Hara Street).
+We are on the 27th floor of the Cathedral of Learning.
 You find more information about us from Paula Locante.